spotinst/help/src/docs/spot-connect/integrations/datadog_usage.md

 | output           | Map    | Usage API response                    |
 | s3_url           | String | URL where the data/output is saved    |

-##  Integration Action: Hourly Usage by Product Family
+##  Integration Action: Billable Across Account<font color="#FC01CC"> is each action supposed to be its own flow or are all the actions just nodes in a single flow?</font>

 1. [Set up usage metering](https://docs.datadoghq.com/api/latest/scopes/#:~:text=Get%20user%20memberships-,Usage%20Metering,-SCOPE%20NAME) in Datadog: [Get hourly usage by product family](https://docs.datadoghq.com/api/latest/usage-metering/#get-hourly-usage-by-product-family).
 2. In the Spot console, select **Connect** > **Workflows**.